 *These seminars are not currently scheduled, but are available as customized, on-site training or may be scheduled in the future.

 NPI offers customized, on-site training to meet specific organizational needs.
-The seminars listed on the web site or in the brochure may be tailored to create single- or multiple-day workshops at a location and time convenient to the sponsor.
+The professional training seminars listed on the web site or in the brochure may be tailored to create single- or multiple-day workshops at a location and time convenient to the sponsor.
 NPI also can develop other preservation-related training seminars.
 For a list of organizations that have worked with NPI to receive customized training and/or related conference services, visit the Customized/On-Site Training page.
 Read more

 Who Should Attend

-NPI seminars focus on topics of current concern to professionals involved in the management and stewardship of cultural and historic resources, charged with compliance and contracting, and/or involved in the cultural resource and environmental management process.
+NPI training seminars focus on topics of current concern to professionals involved in the management and stewardship of cultural and historic resources, charged with compliance and contracting, and/or involved in the cultural resource and environmental management process.

 Seminar Format and Certificates